clangen/musikcube/README.md

 # raspberry pi

-interested in running musikbox on a raspberry pi, connected to you home stereo? [see here](https://github.com/clangen/musikcube/wiki/raspberry-pi).
+want to run musikbox on a raspberry pi, connected to you home stereo? [see here](https://github.com/clangen/musikcube/wiki/raspberry-pi).

 # streaming server documentation